programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 If it finds any jars (if the length of intersects is greater than 0),

-it will unhighlight the last jar selected (set material.emissive.r of the 'selectedObj' to off (i.e. '=0')) and

-hide the respective panel (set .visible to false for the 'selectedPlane').

-It will then highlight (by making red emissive) the chosen jar, (creates 'found' and makes it the closest (first) intersected object, change 'selectedObj' to 'found', set found material.emissive.r to on (i.e. '=1')) and
+It will then highlight (by making red emissive) the chosen jar, (creates 'found' and makes it the closest (first) intersected object, change 'selectedObj' to 'found', set found material.emissive.r to on (i.e. '=1')).

-change the 'selectedPlane' to the new jars linked userData panel and make that panel visible (change 'selectedPlane' and set its .visible to true).

 After the resize listener: